-March 1: National Black Women in Jazz and the Arts Day, World Music Therapy Day
+March 1: National Black Women in Jazz and the Arts Day, National Employee Appreciation Day, World Music Therapy Day

 March 2: International Rescue Cat Day, National Read Across America Day, World Teen Mental Wellness Day

-March 4: National Grammar Day, National Snack Day (Send out a quick survey to see which snacks to stock your office with.
-Surveys can be embedded into emails with an employee communications tool like Workshop.)
+March 4: National Grammar Day, National Snack Day (Send out a quick survey to see which snacks to stock your office with – Surveys can be embedded into emails with an employee communications tool like Workshop), World Tennis Day

-March 6: National Oreo Cookie Day (Did you know you can customize your Oreo cookies?
-Think branded cookies with your logo!), Purim (ends March 7), World Tennis Day
+March 6: Discover What Your Name Means Day, National Oreo Cookie Day (Did you know you can customize your Oreo cookies?
+Branded cookies with your logo?
+Yes please!)

 March 7: National Cereal Day, National Flapjack Day

-March 8: Discover What Your Name Means Day, Holi, International Women’s Day, National Proofreading Day, National Retro Video Game Day
+March 8: International Women’s Day, National Proofreading Day, National Retro Video Game Day

-March 11: World Day of Muslim Culture, Peace, Dialogue and Film; International Fanny Pack Day (Did someone say team swag?!),
+March 9: International Fanny Pack Day (Did someone say team swag?!), National Meatball Day

-March 16: National Vaccination Day, National Artichoke Day, National Panda Day, St. Urho’s Days
+March 16: 54th NAACP Image Awards, National Vaccination Day, National Artichoke Day, National Panda Day, St. Urho’s Day

-March 19: International Read to Me Day, National Backyard Day, National Chocolate Caramel Day
+March 19: International Read to Me Day, National Backyard Day, National Chocolate Caramel Day, Spring Equinox

-March 20: International Day of Happiness, Naw-Ruz (Baha’i New Year), Spring Equinox, World Oral Health Day, World Storytelling Day
+March 20: International Day of Happiness, Naw-Ruz (Baha’i New Year), World Oral Health Day, World Storytelling Day

-March 21: World Down Syndrome Day, International Day of Forests, National Crunchy Taco Day, National Flower Day, National Renewable Energy Day, National Rosie The Riveter Day
+March 21: World Down Syndrome Day, International Day of Forests, National Flower Day, National Renewable Energy Day, National Rosie The Riveter Day

-March 22: American Red Cross Giving Day, Ramadan Begins, International Day of the Seal, International Talk Like William Shatner Day, World Water Day
+March 22: International Talk Like William Shatner Day, World Water Day

-March 23: Cuddly Kitten Day, National Puppy Day
+March 23: Cuddly Kitten Day, National Puppy Day, Purim (ends March 24)

 March 24: National Cheesesteak Day, National Cocktail Day